uidhtml/website-in-angular/README.md

 # website-in-angular
-Developing this website in angular and PHP
+Developing website in angular with PHP REST API